daaquan/slim-angular/README.md

 ## Architecture

-Nuragio is designed to create efficient websites based on PHP, AngularJS and Bootstrap.
-The goal of Nuragio is to share responsibilities between the server-side and the frontend :
+slim-angular is designed to create efficient websites based on PHP, AngularJS and Bootstrap.
+The goal of slim-angular is to share responsibilities between the server-side and the frontend :

 - the server-side is responsible for the business logic, the security and the application's initialization.
 - the frontend is responsible for the user interface and the layout.

 Which means that at the first hit the server will initialize a session, generate a lightweight HTML page and send it to the browser.
 Then, AngularJS will handle the user's interactions and communicate with the server when needed.

-Out of the box, Nuragio is perfect for single page applications as it handles routes using `angular-route`.
+Out of the box, slim-angular is perfect for single page applications as it handles routes using `angular-route`.
 You may prefer to have routing on the server-side and if so, just use [Slim's routing](http://www.slimframework.com/docs/objects/router.html) instead.

 ### Server-Side